tvanwate/tvanwate.github.io/_team/toon_vanwaterschoot.md

   thumbnail: /images/toon_circle.png
 ---

-Toon Jos van Waterschoot is the **Principal Investigator** of the KU Leuven Audio Engineering Lab.
+Toon van Waterschoot is the **Principal Investigator** of the KU Leuven Audio Engineering Lab.
 He is currently an Associate Professor and Consolidator Grantee of the European Research Council (ERC) at KU Leuven.

 ## Biography
 As of 2018, I am an Associate Professor at  [KU Leuven](http://www.kuleuven.be/) , Belgium.
 I am affiliated to the Stadius Center for Dynamical Systems, Signal Processing, and Data Analytics ( [STADIUS](http://www.esat.kuleuven.be/stadius) ) as well as to the  [e-Media Research Lab](https://iiw.kuleuven.be/onderzoek/emedia)  of the Department of Electrical Engineering ( [ESAT](http://www.esat.kuleuven.be/) ).